 This course introduces the student to historic and contemporary philosophical assumptions explicitly or implicitly embraced by science, in general, and by the experimental and applied analysis of behavior in particular.
 Particular consideration will be given in this overview to the concepts of determinism, parsimony, and selection.
 Pre-requisite: ABA 6413.
-Co-requisite: ABA 6433.
+Co-requisite: ABA 6433 or permission of the instructor.
 Summer Term.